MIP-1 alpha Protein, Mouse, Recombinant Product Information

 Testing in progress

 A DNA sequence encoding the mouse CCL3 (P10855) (Ala24-Ala92) was expressed and purified.

 The recombinant mouse CCL3consists of 70 amino acids and predicts a molecular mass of 8.01 KDa.
 It migrates as an approximately 8-14 KDa band in SDS-PAGE under reducing conditions.

-CCL3 is a cytokine.
-It is a member of the CC chemokine family.
+CCL3 is a cytokine belonging to the CC chemokine family.
 Chemokines are a family of structurally related leukocyte chemoattractant cytokines that play a central role during immunoregulatory and inflammation processes.
 All chemokines contain four conserved cysteines linked by disulfide bonds, and two major subfamilies, namely CXC and CC, are defined on the basis of the first two cysteines which are separated by one amino acid or are adjacent.
-CCL3 plays a role in the acute inflammatory state in the recruitment and activation of polymorphonuclear leukocytes.
+CCL3 is involved in the acute inflammatory state in the recruitment and activation of polymorphonuclear leukocytes.

 Zhao RY, et al. (2005) Viral infections and cell cycle G2/M regulation.
 Cell Res.
 15(3):143-9.
 Joseph AM, et al. (2005) Nef: "necessary and enforcing factor" in HIV infection.
 Curr HIV Res.
 3(1):87-94.
 Muthumani K, et al. (2004) HIV-1 Vpr and anti-inflammatory activity.
 DNA Cell Biol.
 23(4): 239-47.